The infamous sound of a cricket chirp. Soothing? Or annoying?

 Best Natural and Organic Cricket Control Methods

-If you’ve got a vacuum with a HEPA filter, then you’ve got a great, non-toxic method for killing crickets.
+If you’ve got a vacuum with a HEPA filter, then you’ve got a great, non-toxic method for collecting (and often killing) crickets.
 They are a crack-and-crevice insect, so you may need that odd attachment to pull crickets and their eggs out from trim, baseboards, carpet perimeters, wall voids, etc. Be sure to dispose of vacuum contents in an outdoor receptacle.

 Food-grade diatomaceous earth.